In the Field

 ComplyOngoing Continuing Experience — Inspection Day

-Their count had fallen short.
+Their count had fallen approximately 120 interpretations short.

 The inspector asked the breast imaging technologist directly.
 The deficiency was real.